ktorio/ktor-documentation/topics/rsa-keys-generation.md

 <tip>
 <p>
 Your private key is considered sensitive information and should not be stored directly in code.
-Consider using environment variables or a secret store for sensitive data.
+Consider using environment variables or a <a href="https://cheatsheetseries.owasp.org/cheatsheets/Secrets_Management_Cheat_Sheet.html">secret store</a> for sensitive data.
 </p>
 </tip>